zodac/folding-stats/README.md

     cd ~/<GIT_HOME>/folding-stats
     docker-compose up --build --detach

-This will build and run the docker containers in the background, and you can then access the UI at [https://127.0.0.1](https://127.0.0.1).
+This will build and run the docker containers in the background.
+It will take a minute or so for the backend to come online.
+You can [check the status of the containers](#checking-container-status) to see if they are online.

+Once all containers have a `STATUS` that is **healthy**, you can then access the UI at [https://127.0.0.1](https://127.0.0.1).

 ## Adding Folding@Home Users To The System